Serdar Ortaç

-Serdar Ortaç (born 16 February 1970) is a Turkish singer, songwriter and composer from Turkey.
+Serdar Ortaç (born 16 February 1970) is a Turkish singer, songwriter and composer from Istanbul.

 He is known as one of the most popular singers in Turkish pop-music history.

 Personal life

-Born in Istanbul; his father Crimean Tatar from Cide, Kastamonu his mother is of Kurdish origin.
+He was born in Istanbul.
+His father is a Crimean Tatar from Kastamonu, and his mother is Kurdish from Urfa.
 Serdar Ortaç married Irish model Chloe Loughnan in 2014.
-Loughnan appeared in one of Serdar Ortaç videos and was a judge on the popular Turkish fashion show Bu Tarz Benim.
+Loughnan appeared in one of Serdar Ortaç's videos and was a judge on the popular fashion show Bu Tarz Benim.
 The two divorced in August 2019.